Agin-DropDisco/history-dexswap-projects/README.md

 # ZooHarmony is Part of DexSwap Projects

-## DexSwap Project has built alot of project for Hackathon/Hackevent
+## DexSwap Project has built more than three dapp project for Hackathon/Hackevent:

 1. DexSwap AMM
 2. TEBS/iSTOCK
 3. XEDA
 4. FOXES

-Since DexSwap AMM’s, TEBS/iSTOCK, XEDA and FOXES launch in 2021, we have secured multiple rewards from public blockchain/hackathon & hack event, including :
+Since DexSwap AMM’s, TEBS/iSTOCK, XEDA and FOXES launch in 2021, we have secured multiple rewards from public blockchain/hackathon & hack event including:

 #####  HARMONY
 - [x] Bridging TradFi to DeFi